 Pakistani Breakfast Guide April 2026

-🫓 Best Halwa Puri in Karachi (2026)
+Best Halwa Puri in Karachi (2026)

 Karachi's most serious breakfast — where to get crispy puri, ghee-cooked halwa, and spiced chana the right way.

-Prices are 2026 estimates per plate.
+Prices below are 2026 estimates per plate.
 Most places open between 7–8am and sell out by early afternoon.

 1. Dhamthal Sweets & Bakers — Multiple Locations